Scholarships and Assistantships

 JUNIOR/SENIOR SCHOLARSHIPS (>60 completed credits):

-The Moose Scholarship is intended to encourage scholarship and preparation of students who intend to go on to graduate study in biology or a related discipline.
+The Moose Award is intended to encourage scholarship and preparation of students who intend to go on to graduate study in biology or a related discipline.
 We have one award for the "outstanding biology student of junior status."
 Recipient must maintain a cumulative GPA of 3.0 for the duration of the award.
 (Approx. $700)

-The Hadley-Lynch Scholarship is intended for student with junior standing or higher, and preference is given to female students.
+The Hadley-Lynch Scholarship is intended for students with junior standing or higher, and preference is given to female students and students with financial need.
 Recipients must earn a minimum of 30 academic credits per year, and maintain a minimum GPA of 3.0 for the duration of the award.
 This scholarship is also open to neuroscience majors.
-(Approx. $600)
+(Minimum of $1000)

 The Freeman Scholarship is for biology majors with financial need.
 Recipients must have junior standing or higher, earn a minimum of 24 academic credits per year, and maintain a minimum GPA of 3.0 for the duration of the award.
 A change of major by the recipient will result in loss of the scholarship.
 This scholarship is not renewable.
 (Approx. $1100)